 The farm bill funds a number of voluntary conservation programs and is typically reauthorized by Congress every five years.
 Conservation programs authorized by the farm bill help producers enhance soil and water quality, improve wildlife habitat, ensure compliance with federal and state environmental rules, and protect the productivity of agricultural, forest and ranch lands.

 The farm bill is the federal government’s primary tool for setting agriculture and food policy in the United States.
 The 2014 Farm Bill built on the 2008 Farm Bill’s funding commitment to conservation programs, although it consolidated 23 of these programs into 13 and made some cuts to the Conservation Title.
 NACD was involved in the development of the 2014 edition for over five years from start to finish.
-NACD will continue to be engaged in the implementation of the next farm bill, set to be authorized this year before the 2014 Farm Bill expires at the end of September.
+NACD will continue to be engaged in the implementation of future farm bills.
 Visit NACD’s farm bill web page for updates on NACD’s policies and positions regarding the legislation as it occurs.

 NACD helps to guide the decision-making process as conservation programs are designed, implemented, and evaluated by testifying before Congress, meeting with and penning letters to lawmakers, and submitting comments on regulations to a series of federal land management and regulatory agencies.
 To read the latest on NACD’s work on Capitol Hill, check our Newsroom for press releases, testimony, comments and letters and our Flickr page for photos from our most recent events.